Deraen/sass4clj/README.md

 ## ATTENTION: [libsass](https://sass-lang.com/blog/libsass-is-deprecated) (the C library) and the JNA wrapper library [jsass](https://github.com/bit3/jsass/) are deprecated.
 Consider using [Dart Sass](https://sass-lang.com/dart-sass) if you do not need to read SCSS files from the Java classpath.

-Both sass4clj still works and will receive bug fixes, but difference between libsass and dart-sass will continue growing.
+Both sass4clj still works and will receive bug fixes, but the difference between libsass and dart-sass will continue growing.

-Some ideas if you need to read read files from the classpath or jar files:
+Some ideas if you need to read files from the classpath or jar files:

 - It might be possible to extend dart-sass through [Importer API](https://pub.dev/documentation/sass/latest/sass/Importer-class.html)
-- Just extract files from the jar files in a script before calling dart-sass compile (for example using `clj` and `unzip`)
+- Extract files from the jar files in a script before calling dart-sass compile (for example, using `clj` and `unzip`)

 ## Features